pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## Remove a device from push notifications channels (builder pattern)

-Disable mobile push notifications on specified channels.
+Disable push notifications on a set of channels using the builder.

+##### Requires Mobile Push Notifications add-on

 ### Method(s)